Saturday, December 17, 2022

 Leveraging Serverless (SAM) with Cognito Authentication

-Introduction Using Serverless combined with Cognito can be a great way to eliminate the real estate as well as development and operational footprint when it comes to authentication and authorisation stacks.
+Using Serverless combined with Cognito can be a great way to eliminate the real estate as well as development and operational footprint when it comes to authentication and authorisation stacks.

 Morten Jensen